Hedera Hashgraph raises $100 million for fast and secure blockchain alternative

 With the blockchain, achieving that consensus can take a long time, slowing down technologies such as Bitcoin or Ethereum when it comes to doing transactions.
 The compute-heavy task, dubbed “proof of work,” can make Bitcoin more secure, but it also slows it down.
 In closed networks, proof of work isn’t necessary, but that means sacrificing security.

-Hedera Hashgraph doesn’t require what slows down some of the blockchain platforms — the compute-heavy proof of work.
+Hedera Hashgraph doesn’t require the compute-heavy proof of work that slows down some of the blockchain platforms.
 It uses something dubbed the “virtual voting consensus algorithm,” which dispenses with the proof of work and runs extremely quickly.
 And so Hedera Hashgraph aims to run transactions at least 1,000 times faster than other cryptocurrencies, Harmon said.

 One of the things Hedera Hashgraph will enable is the micropayment, or the ability for one party to pay another a fraction of a penny, Harmon said.